 “The long-running winter and the cooler-than-average April kept pollen at bay, but now pollen counts are soaring,” said Dr. Gary Berman of Allergy & Asthma Specialists, quoted in the Star Tribune.
-The American Academy of Allergy, Asthma & Immunology also provides a daily map of all pollen and spore levels present across the midwest region.
-Among the typical symptoms or allergies are congestion, runny nose, itchy eyes, sneezing, watery eyes, sore throat, itchy throat, headaches, itchy ears.
+The American Academy of Allergy, Asthma & Immunology also provides a daily map of all pollen and spore levels present across the Midwest region.
+Among the typical symptoms or allergies are congestion, runny nose, itchy eyes, sneezing, watery eyes, sore throat, itchy throat, headaches, and itchy ears.

-While we can’t control the weather, we can control the environment inside our home.
+While we can’t control the weather, we can control the environment inside our homes.
 Read more below to find out about some of the things you can do to improve the quality of air inside your home.

 Indoor Air Quality: Controlling Your Home’s Air

 The Environmental Protection Agency (EPA), states that air inside your home can be 100 times more polluted than the air outside.
 For this reason, especially if you suffer from allergies or asthma, it’s important to use an effective filter.